CUBRID/cubrid-testtools/doc/ctp_install_guide.md

       export CTP_BRANCH_NAME=develop

 ## 3. Install CTP in Windows platform
-* install JDK
+* Install JDK
-jdk version must greater than 1.6.0_07
+Java 6 or higher version is required.
 We use jdk-8u201-windows-x64
 * Install visual studio 2017
 Visual studio is used by make_local.bat
-When install visual studio 2017, Choose 'Workloads' view(tab), in 'Windows (3)'section, Choose "Desktop development with C++", then click 'Install' or 'Modify' tostart the installation.
+When install visual studio 2017, Choose 'Workloads' view(tab), in 'Windows (3)'section, Choose "Desktop development with C++", then click 'Install' or 'Modify' to start the installation.
 After installation, check system variable '%VS140COMNTOOLS%'
   * If 'VS140COMNTOOLS' is not add to the system variables automatically, please add it manually.
       Variable name: VS140COMNTOOLS
       Variable value: C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\
-  * If 'VS140COMNTOOLS' is add to the system variables automatically, please check itsvalue.
+  * If 'VS140COMNTOOLS' is add to the system variables automatically, please check it svalue.
 Sometimes, the value is not correct for make_locale to use it.
-In thissituation, please change it to the correct one.
+In this situation, please change it to the correct one.
       e.g.
       Wrong: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools\
       Correct: C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\ (required for last '\')
-* install cygwin
+* Install cygwin
   * We need choose this packages manually since they will not be installed by default:wget, zip, unzip, dos2unix, bc, expect.
       gcc and mingw packages do not need to be installed.
-  * check the versions of these packages (or components): gawk, grep, sed
+  * Check the versions of these packages (or components): gawk, grep, sed
       The invalid versions for cygwin components:
       grep: 3.0-2
       gawk: 4.1.4-3